CANCELLED for 2020 – due to health hazard

 While St. John’s LBC plans to organize a series of qualification events in June—encouraging all clubs to send their eligible players to both practise and compete—they will also offer competitions for beginners and first- & second-year bowlers.
 The only qualification for being prepared for a trip to BC is that contestants be age 55 or over.
 However, St. John’s club has several young players in their junior ranks—so all enthusiasts are welcome both as new club members and as trainees.

-The Canada 55+ Games only once previously included the sport of Lawn Bowling — and that was just in Brandon; so it is an honour for our sport to be again included in the many events at this annual event.
+The Canada 55+ Games only once previously included the sport of Lawn Bowling — and that was only in Brandon; so it is an honour for our sport to be again included in the many events at this annual event.
 The 55+ Games in Kamloops will take place during August — around the same time as Bowls Canada’s Nationals, which are being played this year in Edmonton between August 18 and 27.
 From a spectator perspective, June would be a great time to visit St. John’s LBC to compete or just to encourage other Manitobans to do so.

 Here is a link to the 55+ Games for more information: 55+Games